 One of the toughest decisions you will have to make is what type of fuel to select for your boiler.
-There are a number of options to choose from so you need to decide which is best for you.
+There are several options to choose from so you need to decide which is best for you.
 The following is information about the pros and cons of an electric boiler.
 It may help you to decide if you should go with this type.

 What is an electric boiler?